lightning/bolts/07-routing-gossip.md

 key given by `node-id`.
 It MAY set `alias` and `rgb-color` to customize their node's appearance in maps and graphs, where the first byte of `rgb` is the red value, the second byte is the green value and the last byte is the blue value.
 It MUST set `alias` to a valid UTF-8 string, with any `alias` bytes following equal to zero.

-The creating node SHOULD fill `addresses` with an address descriptor for each distinct network address which expects incoming connections.
+The creating node SHOULD fill `addresses` with an address descriptor for each public network address which expects incoming connections, and MUST set `addrlen` to the number of bytes in `addresses`.
 Non-zero typed address descriptors MUST be placed in ascending order;
 any number of zero-typed address descriptors MAY be placed anywhere, but SHOULD only be used for aligning fields following `addresses`.

 The creating node MUST NOT create a type 1 or type 2 address descriptor with `port` equal to zero, and SHOULD ensure `ipv4-addr` and `ipv6-addr` are routable addresses.
-The creating node MAY include more than one `address descriptor` of the same type.
+The creating node MUST NOT include more than one `address descriptor` of the same type.

 The creating node SHOULD set `flen` to the minimum length required to